 Delhi HC declines to entertain plea by 11 Independent candidates against nomination rejection

 The Delhi High Court on Thursday declined to entertain a plea by 11 Independent candidates against rejection of their nominations for the February 8 Assembly polls.
-A bench of Chief Justice D N Patel and Justice C Hari Shankar declined to entertain the candidates' plea, which had also sought to set aside a single judge order dismissing their petition against the rejection of their nominations.
+A bench of Chief Justice D N Patel and Justice C Hari Shankar dismissed the candidates' plea, which had also sought to set aside a single-judge order dismissing their petition against the rejection of their nominations.

 The returning officer (RO) had rejected their nominations on January 21, the last date for filing the same.
-The plea challenging the rejection was dismissed on January 28 by a single judge of the high court who had said that only an election petition was maintainable after the poll process has started.
+The plea challenging the rejection was dismissed on January 28 by a single-judge bench of the high court that had said only an election petition was maintainable after the poll process had started.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)